MonlamAI/monlam-font/README.md

 # Monlam Font Viewer

-A Next.js web application for previewing and comparing Monlam Tibetan fonts, similar to wordmark.it.
-This application allows you to view all Monlam fonts in your collection with custom text input and detailed font information.
+A beautiful web application for previewing and downloading Monlam Tibetan fonts.
+Built with Next.js, React, and Tailwind CSS.

 ## Features

-- **Font Preview**: View all Monlam fonts with sample text
+- 🔤 **Tibetan Alphabet Preview** - See complete character sets for each font
-- **Custom Text Input**: Enter your own Tibetan text to preview
+- ✍️ **Custom Text Input** - Preview your own Tibetan text
-- **Search & Filter**: Search fonts by name and filter by category
-- **Detailed View**: Click on any font to see detailed preview with multiple sample texts
-- **Responsive Design**: Works on desktop and mobile devices
+- 📱 **Responsive Design** - Works on desktop and mobile
-- **Font Loading**: Automatic font loading with progress indicator

-## Available Fonts

-The application includes the following Monlam font categories:

-- **Monlam Classic**: Monlam Ouchan series (1-4) - Traditional Monlam fonts
-- **Monlam Unicode**: Unicode versions of Monlam fonts for modern applications
+- ⬇️ **Download Fonts** - Download individual fonts or all fonts at once
+- 🎨 **Beautiful UI** - Modern, clean interface with gradients and animations

-## Getting Started
+## Quick Start

 ### Prerequisites